-Author(s): Dr Jenny Chung, House Officer, Department of Dermatology, Auckland City Hospital, New Zealand.
-DermNet NZ.
-Editor-in-chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy Editor: Gus Mitchell, August 2017.
+Author: Dr Jenny Chung, House Officer, Department of Dermatology, Auckland City Hospital, New Zealand.
+DermNet New Zealand Editor In Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy Editor: Gus Mitchell/Maria McGivern.
+August 2017.

 Pemphigoid nodularis is a rare nodular variant of bullous pemphigoid.
 There is limited literature on pemphigoid nodularis to date, with only case reports describing the condition.
-It was first described by Provost et al (1979) and Yung et al (1981) [1,2].
+It was first described by Provost et al in 1979 and Yung et al in 1981 [1,2].

 Pemphigoid nodularis is reported to be more common in women and elderly people.